Council House, Perth: Design and reaction

 Council House is constructed from concrete-encased steel frame, with lifts and service rooms located at its eastern end and a fire escape stairwell at its western end.
 Level 9 houses the distinctive circular Council Chamber, which features wood panelling and has been restored to largely its original state in the 1990s refurbishment (by contrast to most of the other levels of the building).
 The building is almost completely clad with glass, which led to criticism about its excessive air conditioning costs.
 The glass exterior of the building has T-shaped white sunbreakers superimposed in an alternating pattern across the building, coated with fine mosaic tiles.
 With the newly enclosed top floor, the building now has 13 levels above ground.

 The building, which was the favourite creation of its designer Jeffrey Howlett, has been called the most important example of modernist architecture in Perth and "one of the State's modernist icons".
 The building has been described as demonstrating "modernist aspirations" from the Bauhaus school, exuding "brutalist warmth".
 Stephen Neille, the Chair of Architectural Design at Curtin University, described it as reflecting Perth of that time: a city "brimming with confidence and consciously promoting itself to the world as a modern city".
 Adrian Iredale, from architects Iredale Pederson Hook, described the building as "simultaneously elegant and heavy and introducing poetry through the repetitive system of sun shading, the big Ts that hover in front of the facade on all sides."

 The building has divided the public over the years, with some branding the building an "eyesore" and a "hideous folly", whereas others considered it a "classic example of 1960s architecture and an important reminder of Perth's past" and a "unique building".
 It has been suggested by Associate Ralph Hoare from the Australian Institute of Architects said the building should never have been built on St Georges Terrace, having been built in the "wrong place".

 LED lighting

 The outside of the building was fitted with over 22,000 LED lights which was officially turned on on 7 April 2010.
-The LEDs located on the roof, "T" window structures, and bulkheads are able to be individually computer controlled and coloured.
+The LEDs located on the roof, 'T' window structures, and bulkheads are able to be individually computer controlled and coloured.
 The lights were installed at a cost of $1.08 million.

+Enduring Architecture Awards

+In 2015 the significance of the building was acknowledged by the Australian Institute of Architects, initially winning the state based Enduring Architecture Award, later in the same year presented the National Award for Enduring Architecture.